STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 • The level of membership fees on proposal of the Governing Board and any other fees

-• Election of the Chairman, Secretary and the Treasurer
+• Election of the Chairman, Vice Chairman, General Secretary, the Treasurer and other members of the Governing Board

-• Decision of all proposals presented by the Governing Board, a member organization or its Delegates
+• Decision of all proposals presented by the Governing Board, or Individual Members

 • All other decisions mentioned in these statutes

-5.5 In special matters a postal vote may be authorized by the AGM allowing the entire membership two months minimum after reception of the related documents with the relevant part of the minutes of the AGM as approved by the Executive Committee.
+5.4 In special matters a postal vote may be authorized by the GM allowing the entire membership two months minimum after reception of the related documents with the relevant part of the minutes of the GM as approved by the Governing Board.
 A postal vote can only be allowed on matters where simple majority is required.

-5.6 The Executive Committee or the Governing Board may call an Extraordinary General Meeting (EGM) at any time, by decision of 2/3 majorities of its members present.
-The Governing Board shall also call an Extraordinary General Meeting if it receives a request to do so from 15% of the organizational members of the ABP.
-The Chairman will call the Extraordinary General Meeting within 12 weeks.
+5.6 The Governing Board may call an Extraordinary General Meeting (EGM) at any time, by decision of 2/3 majorities of its members present.
+The Governing Board shall also call an Extraordinary General Meeting if it receives a request to do so from 15% of the Individual Members of the ABP.
+The Chairman will call the Extraordinary General Meeting within 12 weeks after receiving sufficient member requests.
 The agenda and supporting documentation shall be sent to all members at least two weeks before the EGM (date of postmark or e-mail).

 5.7 A General Meeting (AGM or EGM) will be recognized whenever it has been convened in accordance with the Statutes.